The Divine Gift-love Theodicy

-Many of us have had personal experiences with the kind of pain and suffering that gives rise to the question being considered here.
-In fact, mankind has been grappling with the problem of evil since evil first entered the world.
-Three hundred years before Christ the Greek philosopher Epicurus framed the question this way:
+Many of us have had personal experiences with the kind of pain and suffering that gives rise to the question under consideration.
+Indeed, mankind has been grappling with the problem of evil since evil first entered the world.
+Three hundred years before Christ, the Greek philosopher Epicurus framed the question this way:

 Then He is not omnipotent.

 While the personal side of the problem of evil must be acknowledged as valid and difficult, the approach taken in this paper is that of academic and logical examination, more analogous to the perspective of the scientist studying cancer than the patient suffering from it.
 We will begin by examining three modern philosophical positions on this issue.

 In his book Evil and the God of Love (Hick, 2010), philosopher John Hick attempts to reconcile a loving God with the existence of evil via a soul-making theodicy.
 Hick (2010) found the traditional Augustinian theodicy inadequate in its explanation of how beings created by God without moral blemish could somehow fall away from His glory.
 He argues that if a created being lived so close to God’s infinite love and goodness, “there seems to be an absurdity in the idea of his seeing rebellion as a possibility” (Hick, 2010, p.
 278).

 Indeed, in light of the scientific evidence for evolution, Hick finds it difficult to accept any literal interpretation of the fall of Adam and Eve.
 He instead believes the story in Genesis 3 to be a mythological or allegorical description of the present human condition.
 Thus, in his theodicy, Hick takes an evolutionary approach toward morality in man.
 He asserts that humans were not created in a state of perfection but are, instead, on a continual course of development.